 - Access to experts in the licensing trade

 - A grant of up to £3,000, subject to meeting their guidelines

 The Government has provided a list of Business Representative Organisations and Trade Associations that businesses can speak to for advice.
 Sector specific guidance and Q&A are included on the websites of many of their websites, and many of them are happy to hear from non-members and members alike.

 South Cambridgeshire District Council is committed to continuing to work with businesses during the Coronavirus outbreak.
 We are still issuing tenders for contracts with the Council.
-If you are interested in finding out what opportunities are available you can go to the Proactis portal or the Contractfinder website.
+If you are interested in finding out what opportunities are available you can go to the Proactis portal (select the LGSS portal) or the Contract Finder website.
 You can also sign up for regular updates on new opportunities from a range of local and national public sector organisations.

 Was this web page helpful?